Karayigit23/Space-Rover/README.md

-# Auto Showroom
+# Space-Rover

-Welcome to the Auto Showroom repository!
-This is a web application for managing a virtual auto showroom, built using .NET Core and MSSQL, and containerized with Docker Compose.
+Welcome to the Space-Rover repository!
+This is a web application for managing a virtual space-Rover, built using .NET Core and MSSQL, and containerized with Docker Compose.
 This README file provides information on how to set up and run the application using Docker Compose.

 ## Prerequisites